camillo/sayNumber/README.md

   -fz, --forceZ         always use z, instead of c; per default we say duozentillion in long scale and duocentillion in long scale (default)
   -fc, --forceC         always use c, instead of z
   -f, --force           ignore size warnings
+  -V, --verbose         output debug information; very useful to understand how words get build

 format:
   -b, --byLine          write components line by line -g, --grouping        group thousand blocks; implicit using -n -d [DELIMITER], --delimiter [DELIMITER]
-                        separate latin prefixes; using '-' if argument stands alone - this is very useful to understand how the numbers get build
+                        separate latin prefixes; using '-' if argument stands alone - this is very useful to understand how the words get build
   -L LOCALE, --locale LOCALE
                         locale for formatting numbers; only useful with -g/--grouping (see -SL/--showLocales)